2 recommended OTC drugs

 • Room temperature 20-22°C.

-• Wet compress on forehead, armpits (NOT with ice or alcohol).
+• Damp compress on the forehead, armpits (NOT with ice or alcohol).

 • Do not force feeding.

-• Any fever in infant under 3 months.
+• Any fever in an infant under 3 months.

-• Fever above 39°C that doesn't respond to antipyretics.
+• Fever above 39°C that does not respond to antipyretics.

-• Rash that does not blanch on pressure (petechiae — meningitis suspicion).
+• A rash that does not blanch under pressure (petechiae — suspected meningitis).

-• Fever over 3 days without clear cause.
+• Fever lasting more than 3 days with no clear cause.

 Search the pharmacy